Torne (Finnish and Swedish river): History

 Antti Keksi authored a poem about the 1677 river flood.

 In the Treaty of Fredrikshamn in 1809, when Sweden lost the areas which constitute present-day Finland to Imperial Russia, the river was together with the Muonio River and Könkämä River chosen as border between Sweden and the new Russian Grand Duchy of Finland, thus splitting the provinces of Lappland and Västerbotten.

 According to the treaty, the border shall follow the deepest part of the river.
 Near Haparanda/Tornio the border was fixed in the treaty, partly on land, so the city of Tornio would belong to Russia.
 Once every 25 years, a commission of Swedish and Finnish representatives shall review this border.
 This means that the border can move, such as in 2006 when such a border change was undertaken.

 Natural history

 Research on ice breakup on the river and on Lake Suwa in Japan suggested "global processes including climate change and variability are driving the long-term changes in ice seasonality."

 Culture

 The Torne river is vital to the history and culture of the Tornedalian people and features frequently and consistently in Tornedalian literature and cinema and is vital to traditional livelihoods.
 The Tornedalian name for the river Väylä also means path, artery or way.
 Tornedalians have inhabited the area since perhaps the 800s.
-From the later 1800s up until the 1950s the Swedish state attempted to forcefully assimilate Tornedalians and swedify Meänmaa.
+From the later 1800s up until the 1950s the Swedish state attempted to forcefully assimilate Tornedalians and swedify Torne Valley.